taladan/Pegasus/README.md

 #### Info coming soon

-I will be migrating this stuff to the project board as I get time.
+I will be migrating this stuff to the project board_settings as I get time.
 Some of this may not make the cut.